The Clash

 The Clash were an English rock band formed in London in 1976.
-Billed as "The Only Band That Matters", they are considered one of the most influential acts in the original wave of British punk rock, with their music fusing elements of reggae, dub, funk, ska, and rockabilly.
+Billed as "The Only Band That Matters", they are considered one of the most influential acts in the original wave of British punk rock, with their music fusing elements of reggae, dub, funk, ska and rockabilly.
 The band also contributed to the post-punk and new wave movements that followed.
-For most of their recording career, the Clash consisted of lead vocalist and rhythm guitarist Joe Strummer, lead guitarist and vocalist Mick Jones, bassist Paul Simonon, and drummer Nicky "Topper" Headon.
+For most of their recording career, the Clash consisted of lead vocalist and rhythm guitarist Joe Strummer, lead guitarist and vocalist Mick Jones, bassist Paul Simonon and drummer Nicky "Topper" Headon.

 The Clash achieved critical and commercial success in the United Kingdom with the release of their debut album The Clash (1977) and their second album Give 'Em Enough Rope (1978).
-Their experimental third album London Calling, which was released in the UK in December 1979, earned them popularity in the United States, where it was released the following month.
+Their third album London Calling, which was released in the UK in December 1979, earned them popularity in the United States, where it was released the following month.
 A decade later, Rolling Stone named London Calling the best album of the 1980s.
 Following continued musical experimentation on their fourth album Sandinista!
 (1980), the band achieved further commercial success with the release of Combat Rock (1982), which includes the US top-10 hit "Rock the Casbah", helping the album to achieve a 2× platinum certification there.

 In 1982, Headon left the band due to internal friction surrounding his increasing heroin addiction, and Jones departed the following year.
 With a new lineup, the band released their final album Cut the Crap in 1985 before disbanding a few weeks later.

 In January 2003, shortly after the death of Joe Strummer, the band, including original drummer Terry Chimes, were inducted into the Rock and Roll Hall of Fame.
 In 2004, Rolling Stone ranked the Clash number 28 on its list of the "100 Greatest Artists of All Time".